 Short-term Care Quality

-Does this page answer your questions about Daniel Health Care?
+Does this page answer your questions about The Meadows?

 Long-term Care Quality

-In the last category we graded, this facility was given an impressive grade grade of B+ in our nursing category.
-With this grade, the facility rounded out a first-rate profile.
-We scrutinized the skill-level of nurses at the nursing home, as well as the number of hours the nurses worked with patients, in computing our score in this category.
+The last area we rated is nursing, in which this nursing home was awarded a B. Even though this proved to be its lowest category score, this is still an impressive grade.
+We assessed the skill-level of nurses working for the facility, in addition to the quantity of hours those nurses worked with residents, in calculating our grade in this area.
 This facility provided 0.4 hours of nursing care per resident per day.
-Finally, we also looked at several nursing quality measures and this facility excelled in some of these areas.
-With less than five percent of its residents sustaining pressure ulcers, it performed as well as any nursing home the state in this category.
+Finally, we also looked at several nursing quality measures and this nursing home excelled in some of these areas.
+With less than five percent of its residents sustaining pressure ulcers, it performed as well as any place Mississippi in this category.
 This is generally a good indicator of quality nursing care.
-Pressure ulcers can many times be avoided by providing better nursing care, such as employing a policy of turning residents more often.
+Pressure ulcers can many times be avoided by providing better nursing care, such as by employing a policy of moving a resident more frequently.

 Rating Over Time